 Hypothermia is defined by a core body temperature <95°F (<35°C).

-Initial management includes removing the patient from the cold environment, removing wet or cold clothing, warming the body with blankets, securing the airway, monitoring breathing, and maintaining circulation using warm intravenous fluids.
+Initial management should focus on stopping further cooling.
+This includes removing the patient from the cold environment, careful removal of wet or cold clothing, insulation, warming the body, securing the airway, monitoring breathing and circulation, and maintaining circulation using warm intravenous fluids.

-Hypothermia is a clinical condition characterized by the unintentional lowering of core body temperature below physiologic normal limits, typically <95°F (<35°C).
+Accidental hypothermia is characterized by the unintentional lowering of core body temperature below physiologic normal limits, typically <95°F (<35°C).